 Nichele has been focused on her choreographic practice since 2012.
 After a break from her undergraduate studies (which began at UC Irvine in 2003), she received her B.A. in Theater Arts & Dance from Sonoma State University in 2013.
 That year, her first full dance work, Parched (2012), traveled to Arizona for the ACDA Western Region conference, receiving the honor of Gala selection.
 Upon graduating she returned to SSU as a guest choreographer and Adjunct Professor of Dance.
 Nichele was a founding member of Hatch Performance Collective (2014-2016), and joined SoCo Dance Theater as a choreographer for the 2015-2016 season.
 In 2015 she won first place at Luna Dance Institute’s Choreofund 5 in Berkeley, CA, and before taking off for Utah last year, her work was presented by WAH! fest (Dance Mission Theater, SF), Shawl-Anderson Dance Center (East Bay Center for the Performing Arts, Richmond), and by SAFEhouse for the Arts (SF) as part of Resident Artist Workshop.

-Since her arrival to Salt Lake City, Nichele has been actively engaged in the community alongside her work at the U. The winner of Repertory Dance Theatre's Regalia contest (February 2017), Nichele was honored to receive the opportunity to create a new work for the company, set to premiere in their Spring showcase, Current, April 12-14, 2018.
-Nichele was also thrilled to spend this summer studying with Doug Varone through his DEVICES mentorship program in New York City, through which she premiered Stranger Kin in NYC August 10-12.
+Since her arrival to Salt Lake City, Nichele has been actively engaged in the community alongside her work at the U. The winner of Repertory Dance Theatre's 2017 Regalia contest, Nichele was honored to receive the opportunity to create a new work for the company, set to premiere in their Spring showcase, Current, April 12-14, 2018.
+Nichele was also thrilled to spend the summer studying with Doug Varone through his DEVICES mentorship program in New York City, through which she premiered Stranger Kin in NYC August 10-12.

 in some form or another, all of my life.
 When I took a break for a few years in my 20s I discovered that dancing, and creating dances, is a central vehicle for my ability to experience and understand life.
 I need to be invested in a full-bodied, creative expressivity to feel that I am reaching my fullest state of aliveness.
 It is through dance that I feel most connected to my community and to the world around me.